tongzhouxu/mashpit/paper/paper.md

 # Mashpit design

-Mashpit is comprised of three major parts: A MinHash database, its associated metadata, and the MinHash querying.
+Mashpit consists of three major parts: A MinHash database, its associated metadata, and the MinHash querying.

 The database is created with an interface to Mash, called Sourmash [@Brown2016].
 Each genome is imported by sketching it and adding it to a Sourmash signature database.
 Each genome can also have an entry in the associated metadata.
 These data include date of isolation, geography, host age range, and other information that could be useful in an epidemiological investigation.
-Mashpit can build a species database from NCBI Pathogen Detection, termed a Mashpit taxon database or a custom database from user-provided genomes.
+Mashpit can build a species database from NCBI Pathogen Detection, termed a Mashpit taxon database or a custom database from a list of biosample accessions.
 The Mashpit taxon database is based on the available pathogen species on Pathogen Detection.
 For each SNP cluster of one species on Pathogen Detection, the set of all genomes in an SNP cluster is defined as:
 $$G=\{g_1,g_2,…,g_n\}$$
 where n is the number of genomes in the cluster.
 The centroid genome $g_c$ is calculated as: